Skip to content

 4. Personalizing (Example: “As an incompetent therapist, it’s my fault that the client remains symptomatic.” )

-During an upcoming 2016 Beck Institute Workshop on CBT for PTSD, I plan to review two evidence-based CBT interventions for trauma: Prolonged Exposure (PE; Foa, Hembree, & Rothbaum, 2007) and Cognitive Processing Therapy (CPT; Resick & Schnicke, 1996).
+When I teach CBT for PTSD, I review two evidence-based CBT interventions for trauma: Prolonged Exposure (PE; Foa, Hembree, & Rothbaum, 2007) and Cognitive Processing Therapy (CPT; Resick & Schnicke, 1996).
 While each intervention has a different theoretical underpinning and technical approach, both emphasize the following:

 • The importance of having the client understand (i.e., “digest”) the traumatic event